Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## Acknowledgments

 I want to thank all users who have supported my [**Morrowind Sharp**](https://github.com/Sigourn/morrowind-sharp/blob/master/readme.md) modding guide.
 Their feedback, criticisms and insights have all been very valuable to me.

+## Disclaimer

+This is *not* a modding guide for beginners.
+If you've never played Fallout: New Vegas before, I recommend following the [**Viva New Vegas**](https://vivanewvegas.github.io/) modding guide.
+It has a fraction of the mods present here, and will take you considerably less time to follow and install appropriately.

 ## About